Life Science in Southeastern North Carolina

 Life Science Assets

 Powering the head-turning life-science activity in the marine, agricultural, clinical research, bioenergy, pharmaceutical, and military sectors are about three dozen life science companies with more than 100 service and support companies.
 These businesses may look for new sources of energy or fuel, derived from biomass production and from waste streams of industrial, agricultural, marine, and municipal processes.
 This office works to tailor North Carolina’s formula for life-science success – collaboration – to meet the unique requirements of the Southeastern Region.
+Access to all companies in Southeastern NC can be found on the Company Directory.

 NCBiotech stands ready to help life-science professionals maintain vital networking activity, bringing together partners from key disciplines to enrich both work and social life.
 Our groups include the Coast Clinical Research Initiative, whose impact has extended into workforce training with the help of UNCW and a Duke Energy Foundation grant.
 These and other activities in the region are guided by an advisory committee.